danielgreenberger/RaceCar/RosIntegration/README.md

 ##### rviz

-A graphic interface tool allowing to visualize a lot of useful information available from topic such as a robot path in different coordinate systems, maps, various camera data and more.
+A 3D visualization tool for ROS. rviz can be used to visualize a lot of useful information which is available from active topics.

+Some examples include plotting a robot path in different coordinate systems, maps, various camera data and more.

 The link below contains detailed information about rviz, including tutorials for beginners.